Opinion | What Biden learned from Afghanistan

 By hushing up its departure plans, the administration made the end of the 20-year war all the more bitter.

 Perhaps that’s why Biden hasn’t shown similar deference to Ukrainian President Volodymyr Zelensky in recent months.
 Zelensky has publicly chastised Biden for being alarmist about the threat from Russia.
-He was incensed when the State Department removed nonessential personnel and the families of diplomats from Kyiv because the move suggested the Americans believe his capital may soon fall.
+He was incensed when the State Department removed nonessential personnel and the families of diplomats from Kyiv because the move suggested the Americans believe his capital might soon fall.
 Zelensky fears the departure will chill foreign investment and weaken his currency.
 He insists that Ukraine is in no greater danger today than any time since Russia annexed Crimea in 2014.

 That’s clearly delusional.
 It’s not Biden who is making Ukraine jittery.
 It is Vladimir Putin’s troops massed along the border.
 But this time, Biden isn’t trying to keep things quiet.